 in various aspects (theory and principles) of the civil discipline including strength of materials, structures, fluid mechanics, soils & foundations, building codes & services and planning & estimating.

-in various aspects of the civil discipline including CADD drawings, material testing, highway technology, and construction surveying.
+in various aspects of the civil discipline including CADD drawings, material testing, highway technology, construction surveying, BIM and GIS.

 consisting of field experience, gained from a compensated work term, in the field of civil engineering technology.

-In addition to the formal semester courses listed in the program of studies, students in the Civil Engineering Technology Co-op program are required to obtain a certificate of completion of Standard First Aid/Heart Start and WHMIS over their three-year period of studies.
+In addition to the formal courses listed in the program of studies, students in the Civil Engineering Technology (Co-op) program are required to obtain a certificate of completion of Standard First Aid/Heart Start and WHMIS over their three-year period of studies.